Esri/calcite-design-system/src/components/calcite-tip-manager/readme.md

       text-thumbnail="This is an image of a horse with wings."
     >
       <p slot="info">
         Usually depicted as pure white, Pegasus is the offspring of the Olympian god Poseidon.
 He was foaled by the Gorgon Medusa upon her death, when the hero Perseus decapitated her.
       </p>
-      <a slot="link" href="http://www.wingeddivinehorse.com"
+      <a slot="link" href="http://www.wingeddivinehorse.com">Magical flying horsey</a>
-        >Magical flying horsey</a
-      >
     </calcite-tip>
     <calcite-tip
       heading="Minotaur"